stmllr/stmllr.net/legal.md

 e-mail: typo3(_ath_)t3node.com

-The visits on this website are being tracked with Piwik for my personal curiosity .
+Respect privacy.
+No tracking happens on this website.
 No personal data is stored.
-Your IP-Address gets anonymized before being stored.
 No data is transmitted to external services.
-"Do not track" (DNT) headers are respected.
-If you have any question, please don't hesitate to write an E-mail.